 Wild Fly Fishing in the Karoo has secured exclusive access to several dams and stretches of river in the Somerset East district for fly fishing.
 When you fly fish these exclusive waters, you will experience the majesty of the Karoo, with no interruptions – well, except maybe a trophy sized trout at the end of your fly line!
 This is Wild Fly Fishing in the Karoo.

 Somerset East is one of the few venues in South Africa that boasts 8 freshwater species that can be caught on fly, within 20 minutes of each other.
 Together with the Angler and Antelope, a comfortable venue, with an excellent single malt whisky collection in an old church, Wild Fly Fishing in the Karoo offers diversity in landscape and fly fishing opportunities and is a must to any fly fisher’s to do list.

 The fly fishing shop is at 8 Scallan street in Somerset East.
 Remember that you also have the option of exploring the local waters with resident guide Alan Hobson.
 Guiding rates and more information are available here: Fly Fishing Guiding

 The Bankberg Trout Fisher’s Club manages the trout fishing waters in the area.
-A number still waters are available to day visitors at a rod fee of R 200 per rod per day, obtainable from the Wild Fly Fishing in the Karoo fly shop.
+A number of still waters are available to day visitors at a rod fee of R 200 per rod per day, obtainable from the Wild Fly Fishing in the Karoo fly shop.
+Some of the venues charge a gate fee in addition to the rod fees payable to the club.
 The member waters consist of both still water and river fishing.

 There is a long history of fly fishing in Somerset East, starting with the Somerset East Angling club’s stocking of the waters in the early 1970’s.
 The abundance of food and the quality of the water in the Karoo, make for incredible growth.
 The trout are mostly stocked as fry and left to fend for themselves.